 All sign ups are first-come, first-served and candidates must meet the requirements of the position description and have a résumé posted in the EHECareers system.

-Throughout the year, Career Services will sponsor job fairs.
-The office will also support job fairs sponsored by other departments at The Ohio State University by promoting the event on EHECareers.
+Throughout the year, Career Services sponsors job fairs.
+The office also supports job fairs sponsored by other departments at The Ohio State University.

 Advising: Career and Internship

 The professional staff of Career Services will meet with those in need of career advice by appointment.
 To schedule a career advising appointment, email Nancy Dugan.

 The job search requires candidates to produce documents such as the cover letter, résumé, portfolio, and follow up correspondence.
 View the Résumés and Letters webpage for a guide to writing these documents.
 The Career Services professional staff can provide guidance and offer reviews of these documents.

 EHECareers is an electronic job posting bulletin board.
 While many electronic job search engines are available on the internet, EHECareers posts positions upon the employers' request to target candidates from the College of Education and Human Ecology.
 This free service allows students and alumni to search job postings, have their résumé viewed by employers, receive campus recruiting notices, and register for job fairs.

 To qualify for "student" status, one must be admitted to a College of Education and Human Ecology degree program.
 To qualify for "alumni" status, one must have earned a degree from a program housed in the College of Education and Human Ecology.

 The Career Services professional staff would be happy to meet with a group or class to discuss career related topics.
 They also offer occasional workshops in preparation for job fairs or to inform the Education and Human Ecology community of issues related to jobs and careers.
 To arrange for a Career Services professional staff to meet with your group, note the contact information below.